2025 FINALS CONTEMPORARY JUDGES

 Sharon is a trustee of factory International and Leeds 2023.
 She is committed to improving diversity within the arts by supporting the creative voices of women and Black, Asian, and ethnic minority artists.

-Deputy Director of Taught Courses at London School of Contemporary Dance
+Head of Taught Course- London Contemporary Dance School

 Director of Iwanson International